 Postmates – Great for earning a stable $10-$13 per hour after you factor in mileage and wear and tear on your vehicle.

 DoorDash – This app is either significantly better or worse than Postmates depending on your city and how often surge pricing or bonuses occur.
-I’d predict it’s either a case of earning $15-$17 per hour if you’re in a solid location or $9-$12 per hour if you are on the unlucky side.
+According to DoorDash, you can get paid $23 per hour when you’re out on delivery.

 Tips For Increasing Your Earnings

 It’s important to work smart not hard, regardless of the delivery company you end up working for.

 After interviewing my friend Grant about his experiences working as a food courier, it’s clear that there are some tried and true tips to increase your earnings with companies like DoorDash or Postmates:

 - Work Peak Hours – Focus on working shifts that pay surge pricing.
 This usually includes dinner rushes or post-bar food rushes on Friday and Saturday.

 - Provide Great Customer Service – Work for tips.
 If there’s anything you can do to communicate more effectively with your customer or to make their experience better, go for it.

 - Stack Orders & Apps – Postmates lets drivers chain deliveries, which means they can pickup multiple orders from the same merchant if their customers live close to one another.
 You can do the same thing on DoorDash, or even use two food delivery apps simultaneously.
 Just be sure to not over-book yourself, or you risk running late and upsetting customers.